tamaki-b/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please indicate your favourite movies.

 # List of place
 - mamemame saisai